Applying for Graduation

-- Students must notify Student Services if they and/or guests need special assistance during the graduation ceremony.
+- Students must notify Student Affairs if they and/or guests need special assistance during the graduation ceremony.

 - Please leave all personal items with family members/guests before entering the SAC.
 Any items left unattended in the SAC will be discarded.